karota-project/gobot-roomba/README.md

 ## License

-Copyright (c) 2014 Your Name Here.
+Copyright (c) 2014 karota.
 See LICENSE for more details